araratmartirossyan/ikea-assessment/docs/Assumption.md

+## Process
 1. I chose the Web-App + Rest API format of application because I have more experience with it and understand pitfalls.
 2. For Backend I prefer to use well test and known framework - Nest Js.
 Like the way how it works.
 3. For Frontend I chose to use React, with Vite, for the experiment I used Effector as state manager.
 (UPDATE: Amazing state manager, except sometimes you can just miss some piece of communication between Effects and Stores)

 4. In case of uploading files we need to update currently existing values if the price or articles amount is changed?
 I think it's smart to do, but I will keep it to the end of the task to concentrate on Requirements first.
-   1. I created File Uploader and attached update in case of similar art_id present in uploaded file.
+   1. I created File Uploader and attached an update in case of a similar art_id present in the uploaded file.
    2. Same for Product uploader

-5. My favorite database is MongoDB because it's super easy to use.
-Almost by snap.
-I can easily create aggregation pipelines and prefer this way to work versus SQL queries.
-But this time I gonna try MySql.
+5. My favorite database is MongoDB.
+But this time I gonna make a challenge for myself and will try MySql.

-6. I made two POCs one based on mongo, another on mysql.
-With mongo DB everything looks pretty easy to get values and calculate the final result, but from a schema perspective, I saw that MySQL may feet better.
+6. I made two POCs one based on mongo, another on MySQL.
+With mongo DB everything looks pretty easy to get values and calculate the final result, but im not sure about future prove.
+I think MySQL may fit better.
 We have 3 Tables Article - Product and ArticleContain.
 And I see a clear relationship between them.
-I remembered how I first time learned Mysql and made a similar structure and decided to go with Mysql.
+(I remembered how I first time learned Mysql and made a similar structure).
+Decided to go with Mysql.
 In the perspective of usage, It can handle any amount of data, up to as much as 50 million rows or more.
 For Warehousing solutions, it can be helpful.

 7. I started to calculate quantities of products and after couple implementation of this function choosed the one which i think doing job easier from code perspective.
 ```javascript